 Page 1 of 1

 When battling a fire, firefighters must protect their bodies from flames and extreme temperatures.
-With the evolution of fire causing agents including chemicals, the turnout gear fabric has been optimized to improve the physical barrier between the fire and first responders.
+With the evolution of fire causing agents including chemicals, the fabric of turnout gear, also known as bunker gear, has been optimized to improve the physical barrier between the fire and first responders.
 Two of the most commonly used fabrics are Nomex IIIA and Kevlar.

 There are different types of fire clothing that our men and women wear at the station or while out on a call, Flame-Resistant and Flame-Retardant.
 Both types of fabric protect our firefighters from harm’s way, but different emergencies call for different types of clothing and fire gear.
 Flame-Resistant clothing is made from materials that will naturally self-extinguish, so the clothing is resistant to flames and embers.
 Flame-Retardant clothing is made from materials that are chemically treated to achieve the same self-extinguishing properties.
 Most fire fighter’s turnout coats and pants are made from flame-resistant Nomex and heat-resistant Kevlar.